jrmadsen67/eloquent_by_example/README.md

 - We prefer to keep this simple and focused on Eloquent, so unless you have an more complicated case that requires a repository, please don't use those up front.

+- please follow the dirctory structure for views